 DIY Heat Treatment to Kill Bed Bugs

-In our professional opinion this is absolutely not recommended, and is a very dangerous method to kill bed bugs.
+In our professional opinion heat treatment is a potentially dangerous method to kill bed bugs.
 A fire can start and become life threatening withing minutes, and many house fires have resulted in DIY Bed Bug Heat Treatments.
 Not only is it very difficult to increase the temperature in your home or building to what is needed to kill bed bugs, but the means of getting there can pose a great deal of risk to your home or building and those who occupy it.

 - Sept 16, 2010 – Lexington, KY: A fight against bed bugs sparks fire at home

-For safer, less expensive alternatives to kill bed bugs, contact Titanium Laboratories today for a free bed bug consultation.
+For other safe and less expensive alternatives to kill bed bugs, contact Titanium Laboratories today for a free bed bug consultation.